T-Mobile Center

-T-Mobile Center (formerly Sprint Center) is a multi-purpose arena in downtown Kansas City, Missouri.
+T-Mobile Center (formerly Sprint Center) is a multi-purpose arena in downtown Kansas City, Missouri, United States.
 It is located at the intersection of 14th Street and Grand Boulevard on the east side of the Power & Light District.
 It has effectively become the city's primary indoor arena, a role previously held by Kemper Arena, which had been built in 1974 a few miles away in the West Bottoms neighborhood.